liamf/photon-rgb-lamp/README.md

 **/v1/devices/_deviceid_/colour**
 **/v1/devices/_deviceid_/pulse**
 **/v1/devices/_deviceid_/admin**

+where _deviceid_ is the particular device identifier for your particular device.
+See "Getting Online" later to see how to retrieve your device ID.

 The Particle REST API accepts an optional single argument, assumed a string of up to 63 characters max, for each REST endpoint.
 There follows a short description of each.